SolderedElectronics/Soldered-Digital-Light-Sensor-Arduino-Library/README.md

 ### Hardware design

-You can find hardware design for this board in _LTR-507 Light And Proximity Sensor Breakout_ hardware repository.
+You can find hardware design for this board [here](https://github.com/SolderedElectronics/Digital-light---proximity-sensor-LTR-507ALS-breakout-hardware-design)

 ### Documentation